xak2000/nomad/website/source/docs/job-specification/group.html.md

 ---
 layout: "docs"
-page_title: "group Stanza - Job Specification"
+page_title: "group Block - Job Specification"
 sidebar_current: "docs-job-specification-group"
 description: |-
-  The "group" stanza defines a series of tasks that should be co-located on the same Nomad client.
+  The "group" block defines a series of tasks that should be co-located on the same Nomad client.
 Any task within a group will be placed on the same client.
 ---

-# `group` Stanza
+# `group` Block

 <table class="table table-bordered table-striped">
   <tr>